 Perform essential Apache Cassandra operations

-This section describes the minimum essential operations that are required to maintain a healthy Apache Cassandra HA cluster.
+This topic describes the minimum essential operations that are required to maintain a healthy Apache Cassandra high availability (HA) cluster.

 Replace dead nodes

 If a node is down for more than 10 days, it should be replaced.
 For details on replacing dead Cassandra nodes, see the Replacing a dead node or dead seed node documentation.

 Reconfigure an existing Apache Cassandra installation from scratch

 There is no need to reinstall Cassandra from scratch.
 Instead, you can move the Cassandra data files and restore the